fudong03/MMST-ViT/README.md

 ## Acknowledgment

-This repository is based on [PVT](https://github.com/whai362/PVT) and [MAE](https://github.com/facebookresearch/mae).
+This repository is based on the official implementation of [PVT](https://github.com/whai362/PVT) and [MAE](https://github.com/facebookresearch/mae).
 We thank the authors for releasing the code.